elleuchkh/ada_jekyll_page/index.md

 ###  <span style="color:red"> Involved countries </span>
-The map show the worldwide distribution of the three main kinds of actors : which are Offshore entities, intermediaries and officers.
-We notice that the three of them differ from each other on a global scale even though some countries are represented in all three categories.
+The worldwide distribution of the three main kinds of actors (which are Offshore entities, intermediaries and officers) is different.
+Each one differ from the others on a global scale even though some countries are represented in all three categories.

 #### <span style="color:green"> Entities </span>